pfdubois/BridgeBidding/source/Glossary.rst

    flat
       A flat hand is one with a shape of 4333.
 The most frequent shapes are 5332, 4432, and 4333.
 These hands are called balanced.
-They often take less tricks than you hope.
+They often take fewer tricks than you hope.

    flag bid